Satya Rhodes-Conway: Madison City Council (2007–2013)

-2019 mayoral campaign
+2019 Madison mayoral election

 Rhodes-Conway announced that she would run for the mayorship in May 2018.
 She and incumbent mayor Paul Soglin were the top two finishers in a primary held on February 19, 2019.
 The 2019 mayoral primary was Madison's most expensive, as six candidates raised a total of $453,365; $83,331 of that total was raised by Rhodes-Conway's campaign.
 Rhodes-Conway finished second, 323 votes behind Soglin, to advance to the general election.

 Rhodes-Conway's campaign focused on a short list of issues, including bringing bus rapid transit to Madison, increasing the supply of affordable housing, combatting climate change, and promoting racial equity.
 During the primary, Rhodes-Conway's support came largely from the Isthmus and neighboring wards.
 Debates between Rhodes-Conway and Soglin covered a number of topics, including affordable housing, the municipal economy, public safety, and policing.
 Rhodes-Conway won support from Wisconsin State Assemblywoman Terese Berceau and Dane County Executive Joe Parisi.
 She was subsequently endorsed by the Wisconsin State Journal editorial board, The Capital Times, and The Daily Cardinal.
 Throughout the campaign, Rhodes-Conway raised more money than Soglin, and spent more on expenditures.
 Milwaukee County Executive Chris Abele spent $47,000 on mailings supportive of Rhodes-Conway's mayoral bid, an amount described by the Wisconsin State Journal as "unusual, if not unprecedented," due to its origin outside of Dane County.

-Rhodes-Conway defeated Soglin in the April 2, 2019 election, earning victory with over 61 percent of the vote.
+Rhodes-Conway defeated Soglin in the April 2, 2019, election, earning victory with over 61 percent of the vote.
 Voter turnout was approximately 36 percent.
 Rhodes-Conway's electoral victory was driven by large margins in the Isthmus, Near East Side, and West Side.
 She managed to flip wards in the Far East Side and West Side, parts of the city that previously voted for Soglin.
 In a ward near Capitol Square, Rhodes-Conway won by a 68.5-point margin.
 She is the second woman to be elected mayor of Madison and the first openly gay person elected to the office.
 Lori Lightfoot was elected Mayor of Chicago on the same day Rhodes-Conway won Madison's mayoral election.
 Former Mayor of Houston Annise Parker stated that both victories "leave us well-positioned to make 2019 the year of the lesbian mayor."